 How Long Should My Resume Be?

 Resume page length has been shrinking over the years.
-The length of your resume should be based on your experience and the type of job you’re seeking; although, numerous studies reveal that no resume should be longer than two-pages with few exceptions.
+When writing your resume, the length should be based on your experience and the type of job you’re seeking; although, numerous studies reveal that no resume should be longer than two-pages with few exceptions.

 Research has shown the average recruiter spends a maximum of 10-seconds looking at your resume before deciding to call you in for an interview.

-A great resume is simply a marketing document that makes it an easy decision to bring you in for an interview–by highlighting accomplishments and results, showcasing career progression and including keywords relevant to the position.
+A great resume is simply a marketing document that makes it an easy decision to bring you in for an interview–by highlighting your achievements, showcasing career progression and including keywords relevant to the position.

 For entry-level applicants, less is more.
 Although many recent graduates may have several internships and have been part of many committees, a one-page resume is ideal.
 This is the same for most employees transitioning to a new career field.